‘By imagination we live’: A strategy for the humanities, 2020–2030

-THE STRATEGY STEERING GROUP
+THE STRATEGY STEERING GROUP,

-This project is coordinated by the Strategy Steering Group, whose members are Professor Anne Fuchs (RIA/UCD), Professor Noel Fitzpatrick (TUD); Professor Victor Lazzarini (MU); Professor Eugene McNulty (DCU), Professor Patrick O'Donovan (Convener, UCC), Professor Mary O’Dowd (RIA/QUB) and Dr Mel Farrell (IHA).
+This project was coordinated by the Strategy Steering Group, whose members are Professor Anne Fuchs (RIA/UCD), Professor Noel Fitzpatrick (TUD); Professor Victor Lazzarini (MU); Professor Eugene McNulty (DCU), Professor Patrick O'Donovan (Convener, UCC), Professor Mary O’Dowd (RIA/QUB) and Dr Mel Farrell (IHA).
 Professor Imelda Maher (RIA/UCD) and Dr Aoibhín de Búrca (IHA) are former members of the group.